-N/A

-Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures N/A N/A N/A \$0.00
+N/A Plan Alignment (if Action Title Action Description Planned ESSER III Funded Expenditures

+applicable) Funded Expenditures

+N1/A 0 00

+N/A N/A N/A \$0.00

 Ensuring Interventions are Addressing Student Needs

 The LEA is required to ensure its interventions will respond to the academic, social, emotional, and mental health needs of all students, and particularly those students most impacted by the COVID-19 pandemic.
 The following is the LEA's plan for ensuring that the actions and expenditures in the plan are addressing the identified academic, social, emotional, and mental health needs of its students, and particularly those students most impacted by the COVID-19 pandemic.